FATOYINBOEMMA/Restaurant-Sales-Analysis/README.md

 - **order_time** – Time the order was placed
 - **item_id** – Foreign key linking to `menu_items.menu_item_id`

-- # 🍽 Restaurant Orders Performance Analysis

-##  Project Overview

-This project analyzes transactional restaurant order data to evaluate sales performance, customer behavior, and category profitability.
-The objective is to uncover actionable insights that can help management optimize revenue, improve operational efficiency, and drive strategic decision-making.

----
+# 🧹 Data Cleaning & Preparation

+To ensure accuracy and reliability, the dataset was cleaned and transformed using Power Query:

+- Validated relationships between menu_items and order_details
+- Created calculated columns (Order Month, Day of Week, Hour)
+- Verified revenue calculations
+- Standardized category names
+- Built a structured star schema data model

+This ensured accurate KPI calculation and performance reporting.

 #  Executive Summary

-The restaurant generated **$73.31K in revenue** from **2,427 total orders**, with an average order value of **$30.21**.
+The restaurant generated **$73.31K in revenue from 2,427 orders**, with a healthy **Average Order Value of $30.21**.

-Sales performance is driven primarily by Asian and Italian cuisines, with strong demand during lunch and early evening hours.
-However, midweek performance and category revenue imbalance present opportunities for growth and optimization.
+Revenue concentration is driven primarily by Asian and Italian cuisines, with peak performance during lunch and early evening hours.

----
+However, midweek underperformance and menu revenue imbalance present clear opportunities for strategic growth.

 #  Core Business KPIs